GabrieleRuggeri/TicketingSystem/README.md

 # TicketingSystem

 Utilities and models for handling hotel structures, rooms, and bookings.
-The project relies on Pydantic models (`Room`, `Hotel`, `BookingPeriod`, `Booking`) with custom validators to enforce chronological consistency.
+The project relies on Pydantic models (`Room`, `Hotel`, `BookingPeriod`, `Booking`) with custom validators to enforce chronological consistency, an `are_overlapping` helper for date ranges, and `Hotel.book` workflow to validate room existence, duplicates, availability, and booking status transitions.

 ## Setup